 The second article was based on a study done to evaluate the care of those receiving mechanical ventilation provided by nurses in the ICU.
 The type and frequency of care was evaluated using a 29-item questionnaire given to nurses who attended educational seminars throughout the United States (Cason, et al, 2007).
 All in all, twelve hundred nurses responded.
 The study concluded that the guidelines provided by the Centers for Disease Control for the prevention of VAP are not consistently or uniformly practiced (Cason, et al, 2007).
 However, nurses who worked at hospitals with VAP prevention protocols of their own reported higher compliance (Cason, et al, 2007).
 The study found that 18% of nurses admitted to not washing their hands in between patients and 23% do not use gloves when providing oral care (Cason, et al, 2007).
 This study concluded that there is a large gap between what is known and what is being practiced (Cason, et al, 2007).

 The last article discussed a study done to find out the extent of knowledge that critical care providers had about VAP prevention protocols (El-Khatib, et al, 2010).
 A multiple-choice questionnaire with nine items pertaining to ventilators and the care of patients on ventilators was given to 10 doctors, 47 nurses and 18 respiratory therapists with their mean ICU experience being 7.8 years (El-Khatib, et al, 2010).
 Although this study only looked at the knowledge of such practices and having knowledge does not always mean implementation, education is the first step (El-Khatib, et al, 2010).
 This study leads the way for others that involve further education of critical care providers and implementation of the knowledge gained.
+You summarized the articles but did not analyze for problem, purpose, sampling, data collection, limitations, etc. Hitting the key points for analysis is on the rubric.

 Analysis of Legitimacy of the Protocol